codepoet80/retromaps-service/readme.md

 # Overview

-A PHP service, leveraging Bing Maps and IPInfo.org to provide a podcast directory, and a proxy service, for retro devices that are capable of playing rendering images, but may not be able to get a geofix, load tiles or render vectors.
+A PHP service, leveraging Bing Maps and IPInfo.org to provide a podcast directory, and a proxy service, for retro devices that are capable of displaying images, but may not be able to get a geofix, load tiles or render vectors.

 # Requirements